Rydhi-Dadigamuwa/Fine-Tune_FLAN-T5_with_LoRA/README.md

-# 📡 LoRa: From Basics to Implementation
+# 📡 LoRA: From Basics to Implementation

 Welcome!
-This repository complements a **two-part blog series** I’ve published on Medium, where I explain everything about **LoRa (Long Range communication)** from theory to practical coding.
+This repository complements a **two-part blog series** I’ve published on Medium, where I explain everything about **LoRA (Low-Rank Adaptation)** from theory to practical coding.

 ---